 Coming to camp for the first time can be scary.
 You might only know 1 other person at first.
 You might not know anyone.
 But the power of leaving the rest of the world behind for a short period of time is that we’re all in this thing together.
 That’s what Jill found when she came here for the first time 5 years ago.
 Her story is an inspiration to us, and we hope you enjoy it, too.
 And hey – if you find yourself feeling the way Jill did – please know that you could find a home here, too.

 Picture a 15-year-old version of me, eyes fixed upon a sleek apple computer.
-Sprawled across the screen was a form, asking me for my personal information.
+Sprawled across the screen was a form asking me for my personal information.
 Hesitantly, I filled out the application for a summer camp that described itself as “a great place to be exactly who you are.”
-Like any other nervous, awkward teenager, my first thought was “Am I being shipped off to a summer camp for freaks?”
-The description alone made me want to run for the hills but that was not an option with my mother peering over my shoulder urging me with all that she had to sign up for a two-week session in mid-July.
-I would be relocating to Holmes, New York for a fortnight.
-The wary, introverted, 15-year-old version of myself would embark on a 570 mile and not to mention 11 hour journey by car across the state of New York for a potentially disastrous summer of what I could only assume would be bad meals, hard beds, and being treated like children by camp counselors a mere 3 or 4 years older than myself.
+Like any other nervous, awkward teenager, my first thought was, “Am I being shipped off to a summer camp for freaks?”
+The description alone made me want to run for the hills, but that was not an option, with my mother peering over my shoulder urging me with all that she had to sign up for a two-week session in mid-July.
+I would be relocating to Holmes, New York, for a fortnight.
+The wary, introverted, 15-year-old version of myself would embark on a 570-mile and not to mention 11-hour journey by car across the state of New York for a potentially disastrous summer of what I could only assume would be bad meals, hard beds, and being treated like children by camp counselors a mere 3 or 4 years older than myself.

-When school had finally come to an end and the sweet summer heat had begun to take over, so had my nerves.
+When school had finally ended, and the sweet summer heat had begun to take over, so had my nerves.
 My thoughts were, for the most part, consumed by worries concerning what the season had in store for me.
 Every inch of me shook the night before I had planned to leave on my venture.
-An inconsequential portion of this stemmed from excitement of what I had then thought was the small chance I might actually have a good time, but as a self-diagnosed sufferer of chronic shyness, I felt sure that this was inconceivable for someone with such a social disadvantage.
+An inconsequential portion of this stemmed from the excitement of what I had then thought was the small chance I might actually have a good time, but as a self-diagnosed sufferer of chronic shyness, I felt sure that this was inconceivable for someone with such a social disadvantage.

-One might assume that having my father’s presence for an 11-hour drive might help absolve some of my nerves but unfortunately due to the recent divorce of my parents that was most certainly not the case.
-We parted with an awkward hug followed by a “have a good time kid” and that was it.
+One might assume that having my father’s presence for an 11-hour drive might help absolve some of my nerves, but unfortunately, due to my parent’s recent divorce, that was most certainly not the case.
+We parted with an awkward hug followed by a “have a good time, kid,” and that was it.
 I was alone and the last to arrive at camp.
 To make matters worse, unbeknownst to me, I would be forced to endure a teenager’s worst nightmare… giving up my cell phone.
-I can recollect the lump in my throat beginning to form as my only connection to home was snatched from my possession but as the night progressed and I met the girls with whom I would be living for the next two weeks, it had to be repressed.
+I can recollect the lump in my throat beginning to form as my only connection to home was snatched from my possession, but as the night progressed and I met the girls with whom I would be living for the next two weeks, it had to be repressed.

 “The first three days are the worst.”